 Appearance of insulin: The contents of the vial of insulin detemir should be clear and colourless.
 Do not use this medication if you notice anything unusual about its appearance, such as cloudiness, discoloration, or clumping.

-Blood glucose monitoring: It is important for anyone using insulin to monitor their blood glucose levels regularly, as recommended by their doctor or diabetes educator.
+Blood glucose monitoring: For anyone using insulin, it is important to monitor blood glucose levels regularly, as recommended by their doctor or diabetes educator.
 It is especially important to test blood glucose more often when your insulin dose or schedule changes, or when you are ill or under stress.
 If blood tests consistently show high or low blood glucose levels, contact your doctor or diabetes educator.

 Changes at injection site: Fatty tissue under the skin at the injection site may shrink or thicken if you inject yourself too often at the same site.
 To help avoid this effect, change the site with each injection.
 Talk to your doctor or diabetes educator if you notice your skin pitting or thickening at the injection site.